Discover the Best of the ASRAAM Missile

 ASRAAM stands out as a high-speed, exceptionally manoeuvrable, heat-seeking air-to-air missile.
 Fundamentally, it is conceived as a “fire-and-forget” projectile.
 Propelled by a solid-fuel rocket motor, the ASRAAM measures 2.9 meters in length and has a diameter of 166 mm.
 Weighing approximately 88 kg, it can carry a high-explosive blast fragmentation warhead weighing up to 10 kg.

-We would encourage you to explore this article as well: Discover the Best Zero-Zero Ejection Seats
+We would encourage you to explore this article as well: Exploring the Best Details of the Eurofighter Typhoon

 The missile boasts an advanced guidance system encompassing an inertial navigation system, mid-course guidance, and an imaging infrared seeker dedicated to terminal guidance.
 Travelling at speeds well beyond Mach 3 and covering distances of over 25 kilometres (16 miles), ASRAAM retains an impressive 50g of manoeuvrability, attributed to the combination of body lift technology and tail control fins.